 Togo is also an excellent starting point for travel around neighbouring West African countries, whether you are interested in discovering the history of mysterious voodoo in Benin or fancy heading west along the coast to Ghana's sandy beaches and haunting slave forts.

 Gain an insight into agriculture and farming in a tropical environment and lend a much-needed hand by working on a local organic farm.

-Bring much needed support and affection to vulnerable children in orphanages and care centres.
+Bring much needed support and affection to vulnerable children in kindergartens, nurseries and care centres.
 From helping with chores, organising games and educational activities, you will have plenty to keep you busy!